 This week I decided to proceed with a review of four classic down jackets for men.
 Even though each one of these models was made for braving extreme cold, their urban look makes them excellent city coats.
 Anybody who has waited at the bus stop for twenty minutes in Québec’s bone-chilling winter winds will understand the advantages of a good coat.
-The four models under review are: The North Face McMurdo Parka, The North Face Ice Jacket, the Canada Goose Expedition Parka and the Canada Goose Ontario Parka.
+The four models under review are: The North Face McMurdo II Parka, The North Face Gotham Jacket II, the Canada Goose Expedition Parka and the Canada Goose Langford Parka.

 Where They’re Made

 A good winter coat is waterproof and will break the wind, and our featured companies have different ways of satisfying these demands.
 The external material on The North Face jackets is lined with a waterproof breathable coating – The North Face HyVent – and both jackets have sealed seams.
 This guarantees that they are waterproof and will block the wind.
 Aside from really extreme conditions, I don’t think it is necessary for these jackets to be waterproof.
 They are so warm that it is rare you wear them when it is warm enough to rain.
 Concerning Canada Goose, they use a very strong, robust outer material that cuts the wind.
-In this way, the Arctic-Tech (polyester and cotton) material used on the Expedition is slightly more efficient than the Commander used on the Ontario, which uses more cotton in its blend.
+In this way, the Arctic-Tech (polyester and cotton) material used on the Expedition is very efficient.

 Each of these coats would be perfect for those of you who want to be (really) warm all winter long while doing a moderate activity like walking.